UV Glue vs Epoxy for Outdoor Furniture Repairs: Which Lasts?

 Limitations of Epoxy Outdoors

 • UV degradation: Standard bisphenol-A epoxy yellows and becomes brittle over time in direct sunlight.
-UV-stabilized exterior formulations mitigate this but don’t fully eliminate it.
+UV-stabilized exterior formulations mitigate this but don’t fully eliminate it — the same weather resistance question that applies to structural epoxy generally outdoors, not just in furniture repair.

 • Wood movement: Rigid epoxy can fail in wood joints that experience significant seasonal movement if a flexible or toughened grade is not selected.